spences10/scottspence.me/src/pages/md/faq.md

   a chat.

-- Want me to know you have spent more than the three seconds nearly all recruiters spend onm this page?
+- Want me to know you have spent more than the three seconds nearly all recruiters spend on this page?
 (I use Google Analytics 👀)
   - In your email mention "Quick Start Guides Rock!" and you will have my attention and gratitude. 🙏